 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-Hello, my name is Adam - I’m a qualified integrative counsellor.
-I offer counselling for adults both in-person and online for a range of issues including anxiety, depression and relationship problems.
+Hello, my name is Adam.
+I am a qualified integrative counsellor.
+I offer counselling for adults for a range of issues including anxiety, depression, relationships and worries about work.

 Starting, or restarting therapy, can feel like a daunting process.

 At the heart of my practice is a focus on the relationship between myself and my client - I believe that we heal and grow through relationships.
-That means that in our sessions we work collaboratively, together.
+In our sessions we work collaboratively, together.

-It's my aim to help you explore how you currently think and relate to the world, what's holding you back in life, and what might help you live the life you'd like to.
+It's my aim to help you explore how you currently think and relate to the world, what's holding you back in life, and what might help you to live the life you would like to.

 Training, qualifications & experience

 I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
 I hold a Diploma in Counselling from The Minster Centre, a leading integrative counselling and psychotherapy training institute.
-I am currently working towards an Advanced Diploma and MA in Psychotherapy due in 2022.
+I am currently completing an Advanced Diploma and MA in Psychotherapy.

-Through my work at the NHS, I have experience of offering counselling for a diverse range of issues including:
+I have delivered therapy for the NHS and an adult service working with the LGBTQ+ community.
+Through this work, I have experience of offering counselling for a diverse range of issues including: